My Story of Healing and Body Positivity

 I discovered parts of my soul that had been buried for a long time.

-Most importantly, I learned to respect and love myself, just as I am.
+Most importantly, I learned to respect and love myself, just as I am, through every chapter of my journey.

 Find out why the world needs body confidence in my latest post.